-New Texas Law Recognizes Fertility Fraud as Felony Sexual AssaultOctober 2, 2019
+New Texas Law: Fertility Fraud Now Considered Felony Sexual AssaultOctober 2, 2019

 Fertility doctors in Texas can now face felony sexual assault charges if they use reproductive material from a donor that a patient did not select or expressly consent to.
 That’s because, as of September 1st, a new Texas law—Senate Bill (SB) 1259— took effect, criminalizing this type of fertility fraud.